waheedsarem/MUSICPlayer/README.md

 1. **Load Songs**:
    - Use the `Open` tab to select audio files manually or load all songs from a folder by entering its name.
 2. **Playback Controls**:
-   - Use play, pause, shuffle, repeat, and volume settings to customize your experience.
+   - Use play, pause, shuffle, repeat and volume settings to customize your experience.
 3. **Explore Advanced Features**:
    - Adjust playback speed, navigate the timeline, and view track properties for detailed insights.